 Heather designs and facilitates face-to-face and digital Reading Apprenticeship professional learning with teachers and serves as an instructional coach in schools.
 Prior to that she was an instructional coach in Reading Apprenticeship for her district and an eighth grade science teacher.
 Her classroom work is featured on the U.S. Department of Education’s website, Doing What Works.
 She has co-authored articles about Reading Apprenticeship for Mathematica Policy Research, Journal of Adolescent & Adult Literacy, American Educator, and a chapter in Teacher Learning in the Digital Age: Online Professional Development in STEM Education.
 Heather holds a BS in Biology from Madonna University and an MA in Teaching and Learning from Nova Southeastern University.

-Diane’s responsibilities include fiscal management of Reading Apprenticeship’s budgets, cost reports, and forecasting, as well as other financial analysis work.
-Her role also includes project management around contracts and federal grants.
+Diane’s responsibilities include project and budget management around contracts and large federal grants as well as overseeing the Project Management Team.
 Prior to her work at WestEd, Diane served as a Program Specialist in the Curriculum Office at USC’s Keck School of Medicine.
 She received a BA in Economics from the University of Southern California.